 - a feeling that you haven't finished passing urine when you have

-- you feel as though you need to pass urine again as soon as you've been
+- a feeling that you need to pass urine again as soon as you've been

 A bladder infection can make your urine look cloudy or have a strong smell.
-If you have an infection, you will need antibiotic treatment.
+If you have an infection, you will need treatment with antibiotics.

 You can help to reduce the effects of cystitis by: